phildavis17/writing/fizzbuzz/FizzBuzz.md

 > As an aside, this kind of modular arithmetic reasoning can be used in some pretty interesting ways.
 For instance, it lets you prove that all prime numbers greater than 3 are either one less or one more than some multiple of 6, which, to me, is not otherwise intuitive.

+This works too, and it's a slightly more interesting use of structural pattern matching, but there's nothing here we couldn't have done with an `if` statement instead.

 #### Pattern Matching Using a Tuple
 If, instead of using a single mod operation, we do